 Finding a marriage record for anyone in Hancock County for this time period is not possible.
 The courthouse burned in 1880 and again in 1930.
 There are virtually no records available from the 1860s.
 Besides those 1860 and 1870 census records for Stephen and Margaret Wolfenbarger making it seem unlikely that Eliza and Stephen ever married, there is the 1866 record for Eliza’s marriage to Ephram Simpson.
 Eliza Hopkins, not Eliza Wolfenbarger, married Simpson.
 Would a widow with two children in the 1860s have reverted to her maiden name?
 Seems unlikely.

 Some family members have the theory that the Hopkins and Wolfenbarger families were at odds because of taking different sides in the Civil War, and that is why the boys didn’t use Wolfenbarger.
 While Stephen Wolfenbarger fought for the Confederacy and died in battle, Eliza’s brothers, John and George, fought for the Union.
 Some have solved the “problem” by combining Margaret and Eliza into one woman named Margaret “Eliza” as if Eliza was a nickname for Margaret.

 One of James Arton’s grandsons took a Y-DNA test several years ago hoping to answer this question.
-The results remain inclusive, but autosomal DNA results for my mother and aunt include some interesting Wolfenbarger family matches.
+The results remain inconclusive, but autosomal DNA results for my mother, aunt and their cousin (the Y-DNA donor) include some interesting Wolfenbarger family matches.
 We definitely have a Wolfenbarger ancestor, but I can’t say that it is definitely Stephen.
 At least, not yet.